Non-Hermitian skin effect and electronic nonlocal transport

 In this paper, we demonstrate that the NHSE can be experimentally detected in a realistic device based on a dissipative Rashba nanowire.
 While similar devices have been studied previously in the context of topological superconductivity \cite{San-Jose:SR16, Avila:CP19, Escribano:PRB21, Escribano:nQM22, Arouca:PRB23, Singh:CP23, Cayao:PRB24c,Ghosh:SP24, Gogoi:25}, our model introduces dissipation through coupling to a ferromagnetic reservoir along the wire's length.
 This approach has been explored for two-dimensional systems in Ref. \cite{Cayao:JPCM23}, and generically for one-dimensional models and large magnetic fields in Ref. \cite{Kokhanchik:PRB23}.
 We address here an intermediate regime and, importantly, propose a concrete experimental realization for the observation of NHSE through transport spectroscopy.
 We calculate the local and nonlocal conductance and show that the former is symmetric, i.e., it is the same at both nanowire ends, while the latter exhibits pronounced nonreciprocity, i.e., it depends on which end serves as the source.
-We establish that this nonreciprocal behavior is directly linked to the NHSE, demonstrating an explicit connection between transport asymmetry and eigenstate localization phenomena.
+We establish that this nonreciprocal behavior is directly linked to the NHSE, demonstrating an explicit connection between transport asymmetry and eigenstate localization phenomena as predicted in Ref. \cite{Geng:PRB23}.
 We are also able to explain through perturbation theory the difference between the EPs position in parameter space of the bulk spectrum and that observed in finite-length wires.

-\cpar{Results}We consider a semiconductor nanowire with strong Rashba spin-orbit coupling (SOC) that is coupled to a ferromagnetic contact and subjected to an axial magnetic field, see Fig. \ref{fig:sketch}.
-The device geometry is configured such that the ferromagnet spin polarization aligns parallel to the SOC field and perpendicular to the applied magnetic field.
-While this configuration is unusual, it has been engineered in other contexts \cite{Lee:JAP15, Ai:NC21}.
-Another option is to use a metal tunnel-coupled through a ferromagnetic insulator \cite{Vaitiekenas:PRB22}.
-Under these conditions, the wire single-particle Hamiltonian takes the form
+\cpar{Results} We consider a semiconductor nanowire with strong Rashba spin-orbit coupling (SOC) that is coupled to a ferromagnetic contact and subjected to an axial magnetic field, see Fig. \ref{fig:sketch}.
+The device geometry is configured such that the ferromagnet spin polarization aligns parallel to the SOC field and perpendicular to the applied magnetic field \footnote{A small misalignment of the magnetic and SOC fields was also tested, and does not have a qualitative effect on the results.}.
+While this configuration is unusual, it has been engineered in other contexts \cite{Lee:JAP15, Ai:NC21, other}.
+Under these conditions,the wire single-particle Hamiltonian takes the form

 where $\alpha$ is the SOC strength, $\mu$ the electrostatically tunable chemical potential controlled via gate voltage $V_{\rm G}$, $B$ the Zeeman energy that arises from the axial magnetic field $\vec{B}$, $\sigma_i$ the Pauli matrices, and $m^*$ the effective mass, with $\hbar = 1$ and the wire oriented along the $x$ axis.
 To incorporate the effects of the ferromagnetic contact, we employ the Green’s function formalism and integrate out the ferromagnet degrees of freedom in the wide-band limit \cite{Datta:95}, yielding the wire retarded Green’s function